python-can-define-radio/sdr-course/classroom_activities/070-Packing-and-unpacking.md

   - Unbuffered: `on`

-At the beginning of your file, make sure you have a Non Breaking Space (NBSP).
+At the beginning of your file, make sure you have a character that starts with a 1 in binary.
-You can copy paste this one: " "
+You can copy paste this one: "¡"